tylergneill/pandit_grapher/README.md

 # pandit_grapher

-Graphs prosophographical relationships in [Pandit](https://www.panditproject.org/) database.
+Graphs person-work and work-work relationships in the [Pandit Project](https://www.panditproject.org/) prosophographical database.

 # Requirements

 Python 3.

-Currently using `networkx` package both for creating graph structure and for drawing visuals.
-I hope to soon move onto something else for nicer visuals.
+Currently using `networkx` package both for creating the graph structure and for drawing basic visuals.

+If you like, you can also use [Gephi](https://gephi.org/), for which basic output is also supported.

 # Preparing the Data